 The wire size and breaker for heat pumps and air conditioners (AC) vary based on the tonnage.
 However, one might wonder how many amp breakers you need for a heat pump.

-A split heat pump or air conditioner has two separate electrical circuits, one for the outdoor unit (condenser) and the indoor unit (air handler or furnace).
-The main electric panel contains two different amp breakers; one for the indoor unit and the other for the heat pump condenser or air conditioner.
-Manufacturers list the maximum breaker size on the data plate located on the side of both units.
+The main electric panel contains two breakers: one for the indoor unit and the other for the heat pump condenser or air conditioner.
+Manufacturers list the maximum breaker size on the data plate on both units’ sides.

 How Many Breakers Will You Need?